Modi Regime Peddling Lies Of Normalcy In IIOJK To Mislead World: APHC - UrduPoint

 Modi Regime Peddling Lies Of Normalcy In IIOJK To Mislead World: APHC

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Oct, 2023) The All Parties Hurriyat Conference (APHC) has said that the Narendra Modi-led Indian government is peddling blatant lies of peace and normalcy to mislead the world about the ground situation in Indian illegally occupied Jammu and Kashmir.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Oct, 2023) The All Parties Hurriyat Conference has said that the Narendra Modi-led Indian government is peddling blatant lies of peace and normalcy to mislead the world about the ground situation in Indian illegally occupied Jammu and

 According to Kashmir Media Service, the APHC leaders including Syed Bashir Andrabi, Khawaja Firdous, Muhammad Shafi Lone, Muhammad Yousuf Naqash, Javaid Ahmed Mir, Farida Bahenji, Noor Muhammad Fayyaz, Muhammad Aaqib and Umar Mughal in their statements issued in Srinagar said off and on claims of Indian political and military leaders about improving security scenario in the occupied territory are nothing but cruel jokes.